 Scarlet fever also mainly affects children.
 The causative agent of the disease is group A hemolytic streptococcus.

-The latent period of the disease is rather short (2-3 days), but it can last up to 12 days.
-The disease starts quickly.
-A short period of time passes from the first symptoms to the appearance of the rash.
+The latent period of the disease is quite short (2-3 days), but can last up to 12 days.
+The disease begins quickly.
+There is a short period of time between the first symptoms and the appearance of the rash.

 The disease is accompanied by both general intoxication of the body and the appearance of a rash and other severe symptoms.